 Eirwen practises in three of chambers’ core areas: employment law, public law and local government, and housing law.
-Eirwen is especially interested in the application of discrimination and human rights law in all areas of her practice.
+Eirwen has particular expertise in the application of discrimination and human rights law across all areas of her practice.

 - Employment and Discrimination Law

 Eirwen regularly appears in the employment tribunal, both for employees and employers, and has also appeared as sole counsel in the Employment Appeal Tribunal.
 She has particular expertise in discrimination matters, both within and outside the employment field, and has been instructed in a wide range of cases concerning discrimination on the rounds of race, religion, sex, age, marital status, pregnancy/maternity, and disability.
 She has acted in cases concerning both direct and indirect discrimination, victimisation, harassment, and failures to make reasonable adjustments.
 She has a particular interest in maternity and parental rights and is the author of the employment rights chapter in Surrogacy: Law and Practice.

 In addition to discrimination claims, Eirwen is regularly instructed in cases involving unfair and wrongful dismissal and unlawful detriment.
 She has experience of cases concerning constructive dismissal, TUPE-related dismissals, health and safety related dismissals, whistle-blowing, construction of employment contracts, wages claims, and jurisdictional issues.
 During pupillage she also gained experience of cases involving restraints of trade.

 Eirwen is a director/trustee of the Discrimination Law Association and a member of the Employment Lawyers Association junior lawyers steering group.
 She was a member of Employment Lawyers Association working groups on the BIS consultation on tips, gratuities and service charges, and on the GEO consultation on caste discrimination.
 She is currently seconded to the Equality and Human Rights Commission as an in-house lawyer.